You’re a fiction writer in the final stretch, and your manuscript is almost ready to meet readers.

 - Is my voice coming through clearly here?

-4. Honor What’s Already Good
+4. Honor What’s Already Strong

 Editing isn’t just about trimming or fixing.
 It’s about spotlighting your strongest moments too.
+Lean into the phrasing, imagery, and voice that already glow.
+A careful reader—like a final-stage editor—can help you notice these moments you might overlook, without changing your story.

 Your Words Are Worth It